 Joomla!'s off-line feature, the one you can enable in your site's Global Configuration, has a major deficiency.
-It doesn't put the site off-line.
-All it does is to replace the output of the component with the "off-line" page.
-This has grave security implications, especially when you need to take your site off-line to deal with a security breach (e.g. a hacked site) or to update a key component of your site.
-For more information about this problem, please read this article [http://www.dionysopoulos.me/blog/how-offline-is-joomla-offline-mode].
+It doesn't actually put the site off-line.
+All it does is to replace the HTML output with the "off-line" page... after running all plugins, modules and the component which would display on the page.
+This can have serious security implications, especially when you need to take your site off-line to deal with a security issue (e.g. an extension known to be vulnerable or a hacked site) or to update a key component of your site.